 7. Don’t book a connecting flight which departs less than an hour of your first one arriving

 We’ve all seen them.
-Those crazed, panic-eyed travelers running through the airport desperate to catch the connecting flight they should never have booked.
+Those crazed, panic-eyed travellers running through the airport desperate to catch the connecting flight they should never have booked.
 Our advice?
 Don’t bother.
 Yes, that once-a-week flight to Mae Hong Son in Northern Thailand might well be cheap as chips but if it leaves within an hour of your other flight landing, you’re allowing little time for a late arrival, let alone queues at the airport.
 In reality, there are usually alternative ways to get to the destination in question, whether it’s a later flight or a flight to a nearby airport.

 8. Don’t throw away your luggage receipt